RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Making a Christian difference for the sake of the future...

 CARE (Christian Action, Research and Education) has its roots in the 1971 Nationwide Festival of Light which took place in Trafalgar Square on 25 September 1971.
-By early evening, 60,000 Christians had gathered together, with the aim of lobbying government about social issues of the time.
-In 1988 CARE moved to 53 Romney Street in Westminster, nearer to the Houses of Parliament.
+By early evening, 60,000 Christians had gathered together, with the aim of lobbying the government about social issues of the time.

 - Promoting Christian action, research, and education to support children, single people, marriage, and family life effectively.